endpoints4s/endpoints4s/documentation/manual/src/ornate/use-cases.md

 ## Microservices

-Describe the HTTP APIs between the services, and let *endpoints* implement the clients and servers for these APIs:
+Describe the HTTP APIs between the services, and let *endpoints* implements the clients and servers for these APIs:

 ~~~ scala src=../../../examples/cqrs/commands-endpoints/src/main/scala/cqrs/commands/CommandsEndpoints.scala#microservice-endpoint-description